MoBaioumy/Project-NAS/Process.md

 # Day 18 (28 Jan)

-- [ ] Test the app on users and get gather feedback
+- [x] **Test the app on users and gather feedback** Clicking on chat rooms doesn't always works Within a ChatRoom put its name up top
+      Creating quizzes and adding words isn't completely obvious to non-experienced users

-- [ ] Investigate code for any bugs
+- [x] **Investigate code for any bugs**
+      There are still issues with the StudentQuizActivity.
+Like the number of questions a student gets is hard coded to 6.

+      All bugs have been added as issues on GitHub